-Catering: Starbucks, McDonald's Drive Thru Hotel: Travelodge Charging Points: InstaVolt 120kW CCS & 50kW CHAdeMO; Shell Recharge 150kW CCS & 100kW CHAdeMO Forecourt: Shell, Select, Little Waitrose & Partners, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine
+Catering: Starbucks, McDonald's Drive Thru Amenities: Travelodge Charging Points: InstaVolt 120kW CCS & 50kW CHAdeMO; Shell Recharge 150kW CCS & 100kW CHAdeMO Forecourt: Shell, Select, Little Waitrose & Partners, Deli by Shell, Costa Express, Free Cash Machine

 Short stay customer parking is available for all vehicles.

 This information is provided to us by third parties.
 You should always check with staff on site.

 See also: A34 Planning Applications

 The construction of the Newbury Bypass caused the Highways Agency to acquire Ball's Plantation, where the Tot Hill Junction would be built.
 This marked the start of the bypass, and was the location of several protest camps who fought the construction of the new road.

 The leftover land was used by Thornfield Roadside Ltd and Redmoor Properties to develop a service area.
 A service area would make sense, as the new road would take the A34 away from the petrol station at Burghclere Garage and the Little Chef at Greenham Retail Park (known as the 'Newbury' branch).

 Redmoor's first drawing showed the northern half of the site in three sections: a Holiday Inn Express, OK Diner, and the McDonald's.
 The McDonald's and the Shell petrol station on the southern half of the site were built as planned, while in August 1997 the drawing was revised to show a combined Little Chef and Travelodge occupying the rest of the northern half.
 A picnic area was provided next to the Little Chef.